ILIAS-eLearning/ILIAS/components/ILIAS/Authentication/PRIVACY.md

   `usr_session_stats_raw` table stores the **session ID**, **user ID**, **session type**, **start time**, **end time**, and **end context** (reason for session closure) for each controlled session.
 This data is used to calculate aggregated session load statistics.
-- **Aggregated session statistics**: The `usr_session_stats` table stores aggregated, anonymized statistics per 15-minute time slot: minimum, maximum, and average active session counts, as well as counts of sessions opened and closed (by manual logout, expiration, or other reasons).
-This data does not contain personal data.
-- **External authentication attribute mappings**: The `auth_ext_attr_mapping` table stores mappings between external authentication source attributes and ILIAS user attributes.
-These mappings are configuration data and do not contain personal data per se, but they define which external user attributes are imported into ILIAS.

 ## Data being presented